 Replacing a life jacket depends on its quality and condition.
 Some life jackets can last for 10+ years even if used regularly.
 However, if you notice the following, it is probably best to replace your life jacket;

-The life jacket straps, buckles, and fabric deteriorate under the intense UV rays of direct sunlight.
-As soon as possible after a jacket has dried, hang it in a well-ventilated closet or boathouse.
-If the scalded life jacket material starts to tear, it would be best to replace it.
+Straps, buckles, and fabric deteriorate under the intense UV rays of direct sunlight.
+After a jacket has dried, hang it in a well-ventilated closet or boathouse as soon as possible.
+If the material starts tearing, replacing it would be best.

 How Long Will A Torn Life Jacket Keep You Afloat?